E-invoicing compliance and regulatory updates - Latvia

 Is e-invoicing mandatory in Latvia ?

-Structured electronic invoicing is mandatory for B2G transactions as of 1 January 2025.
-B2B e-invoicing will become mandatory from 1 January 2028, according to amendments to the Accounting Law.
+Structured electronic invoicing and reporting of B2G-invoices to the SRS is mandatory as of January 1st.
+B2B e-invoicing will become mandatory from January 1st, according to amendments to the Accounting Law.

 Who is affected?